vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.Glossary.md

 1. The Lotka-Euler equation is a mathematical expression used to study pop- ulation dynamics and growth, particularly in the context of demography and ecology.
 2. This equation is predominantly employed in the study of stable age populations, where age-specific birth and death rates remain constant over time.

+## CRAN Task view:
+CRAN task views aim to provide guidance which packages on the Comprehensive R Archive Network (CRAN) are relevant for tasks related to a certain topic.
+They give a brief overview of the included packages which can also be automatically installed using the ctv package.
+The views are intended to have a sharp focus so that it is sufficiently clear which packages should be included (or excluded) - and they are not meant to endorse the "best" packages for a given task [15].

+## Case Fatality ratio:
+The fraction of cases that die after contracting a disease.
+The relative case fatality ratio is the factor by which the case fatality ratio in one group is greater or less than other group in a second group.

+## R class system:

+- R has 3 class systems while other program has only one.
+- s3 is
 [1]: <https://sphweb.bumc.bu.edu/otlt/MPH-Modules/PH717-QuantCore/PH717-Module3-Frequency-Association/PH717-Module3-Frequency-Association4.html#:~:text=Cumulative%20Incidence%20Versus%20Incidence%20Rate,-There%20are%20two&text=Cumulative%20incidence%20is%20the%20proportion,%22%20(person%2Dtime)>

 [2]: <Whittemore AS.
 Evaluating health risk models.
 Stat Med.
 2010 Oct 15;29(23):2438-52. doi: 10.1002/sim.3991.
 PMID: 20623821; PMCID: PMC2990501>